artefactory-skaff/dbt-server/CONTRIBUTING.md

 # Contributing to dbt-remote

-First off, thanks for taking the time to contribute!
+Thanks for taking the time to contribute!

 ## Setup